 Planned Actions/Services Actual Actions/Services Proposed Expenditures Estimated Actual Expenditures 7985.00 9600 2 hour Para II fringes 3000-3999: Employee Benefits Title I 21810.26 2 hour Para II fringes 3000-3999: Employee Benefits Title I 2100 Technology will be maintained, replaced, and purchased to be utilized by teachers and students to provide access to and in support of the instructional program.
 Technology was maintained, replaced, and purchased for teachers and students to provide access to and in support of the instructional program.
 Supplemental instructional technology, materials, and supplies.
 4000-4999: Books And Supplies LCFF 2,000.00 Supplemental instructional technology, materials, and supplies.
-4000-4999: Books And Supplies LCFF 4000 Staff will attend professional conferences or on site professional development that supports implementation of standards, increased rigor, and addressing the needs of all students through onferences or on site professional evelopment that supportsconferences or on-site professional development supporting the implementation of standards, increased rigor, and addressing he needs of all students through estorative practices, trauma nformed practices, and PBISconferences or on-site professional development supporting the implementation of standards, increased rigor, restorative practices, and PBIS Conference fees, travel expenses, hotel costs.
+4000-4999: Books And Supplies LCFF 4000 conferences or on site professional development that supports implementation of standards, increased rigor, and addressing the needs of all students through restorative practices, trauma informed practices, and PBIS rewards.
+Conferences or on-site professional development supporting the implementation of standards, increased rigor, restorative practices, trauma-informed practices, and PBIS rewards.
+Additionally, our new counselor attended Professional Development provided by RCOE for new counselors.
+Conference fees, travel expenses, hotel costs.
 5000-5999: Services And Other Operating Expenditures Title I 6888 Conference fees, travel expenses, hotel costs.
-5000-5999: Services And Other Operating Expenditures Title I 0 restorative practices, trauma informed practices, and PBIS rewards.
-Extra Duty for Collaboration or Professional Development 1000-1999: Certificated Personnel Salaries Title I 4112.74 Extra Duty for Collaboration or Professional Development 1000-1999: Certificated Personnel Salaries Title I 3800 Teacher extra duty -fringes 1000-1999: Certificated Personnel Salaries Title I 306 Teacher extra duty -fringes 1000-1999: Certificated Personnel Salaries Title I 272 Guest teachers to be provided for PreSST, SST, or other onsite meetings during the day in order to release teachers during their work day with the goal of improving student academic and behavior Guest teachers were provided to teachers so they could attend and participate in the SST process, 504 meetings, IEPs, Behavior Support Plan meetings, and other onsite meetings during the day to release Pay for Guest Teachers 1000-1999: Certificated Personnel Salaries LCFF 2500 Pay for Guest Teachers 1000-1999: Certificated Personnel Salaries LCFF 8600
+5000-5999: Services And Other Operating Expenditures Title I 0 Additionally, our new counselor attended Professional Development provided by RCOE Extra Duty for Collaboration or Professional Development 1000-1999: Certificated Personnel Salaries Title I 4112.74 Extra Duty for Collaboration or Professional Development 1000-1999: Certificated Personnel Salaries Title I 3800 Teacher extra duty -fringes 1000-1999: Certificated Personnel Salaries Title I 306 Teacher extra duty -fringes 1000-1999: Certificated Personnel Salaries Title I 272 Guest teachers to be provided for PreSST, SST, or other onsite meetings during the day in order to release teachers during their work day with the goal of improving student academic and behavior Guest teachers were provided to teachers so they could attend and participate in the SST process, 504 meetings, IEPs, Behavior Support Plan meetings, and other onsite meetings during the day to release Pay for Guest Teachers 1000-1999: Certificated Personnel Salaries LCFF 2500 Pay for Guest Teachers 1000-1999: Certificated Personnel Salaries LCFF 8600